Miwok: Population

 In 1770, there were an estimated 500 Lake Miwok, 1,500 Coast Miwok, and 9,000 Plains and Sierra Miwok, totaling about 11,000 people, according to historian Alfred L. Kroeber, although this may be an undercount; for example, he did not identify the Bay Miwok.

-History professors from California estimate the Miwok population was at least 25,000 people in 1769.
+California historians estimate the Miwok population was at least 25,000 in 1769.

 The 1910 Census reported a total of 671 Miwok, while the 1930 Census noted 491.
 See history of each Miwok group for more information.
 By the 2000 Census, the total number of Miwok had risen to approximately 3,500.

 Influences on popular culture

 The Star Wars films feature a fictional species of forest-dwelling creatures known as Ewoks, who are ostensibly named after the Miwok.

 The Miwok people are encountered in Kim Stanley Robinson's book The Years of Rice and Salt.
 In an alternate history scenario depicted in the book, they are the first group of Native Americans encountered by the first Chinese to discover the continent.

 Miwok culture is also mentioned in the 2025 Netflix series "Untamed".